-D. Using data and information from the industry, we have ident set the following objectives: tified the primary trends within our industry and Log hauling CU has 129 SLF claims per year on average.
+A. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives:

+Log hauling CU has 129 SLF claims per year on average.
 MVI's account for approx. 28% of these claims on average.

 Objective is to develop knowledge, tools and resources to effectively address key safety issue and reduce MVI's and SLF claims within the log hauling sector.